• Skip to primary navigation

 Social Security Disability Insurance

-Social Security Disability Insurance (SSDI) are disability payments for people unable to work because of physical or mental limitations gainfully.
+Social Security Disability Insurance (SSDI) is a disability payment for people unable to work because of physical or mental limitations.
 Unlike SSI, SSDI is funded by payroll taxes of people who work in the nation.

 SSDI can be a monthly benefit or a permanent one.
 Although cerebral palsy is a lifelong condition, it doesn’t always mean that SSDI will be permanent because many children with cerebral palsy will grow up and eventually find employment.

-To qualify for SSDI, the applicant must show proof of mental or physical disability that has lasted at least one year and show that the parent or parents (if applying for a child) have had employment within the last ten years with social security taxes taken out.[2]
-The applicant must also prove that there are no current training programs (for adult applicants) they qualify for.
+To qualify for SSDI, the applicant must show proof of mental or physical disability that has lasted at least one year and show that the parent or parents (if applying for a child) paid Social Security taxes for the required period of time.[2]
+The applicant must also prove that there are no current training programs (for adult applicants) for which they qualify.

 Temporary Assistance for Needy Families